 If you're an Amazon Seller enrolled in the Amazon Attribution program, you can authenticate your Amazon account in the settings for your URLgenius account.
 If you generate your link without tags, click the 'attribution' tab in the settings for your link, and URLgenius will automatically include your Amazon Attribution tags.
 Or, Amazon sellers can generate their Amazon links with attribution tags in the Amazon console first.

-1. Enter your Amazon Web URL for the product store your promoting via paid search
+1. Enter your Amazon mobile app URL for the product or store you're promoting via paid search

-Notice that you are given the option to customize the end of the URLgenius link for Amazon to align it with your campaign.
+Notice that you are given the option to customize the end of the URLgenius mobile app URL for Amazon to align it with your campaign.
 This will also help you find the link later in your list of links in the URLgenius dashboard.

 After that, simply select “Compose” and you'll be taken to the settings page for your Amazon app deep link.
 To go back to the settings page later just click 'Console' from the menu.